Wilson-Vuu99/CP386-Assignment4/README.md

 ## Contributions
- All commit has been done by Wilson, But this is due to the fact that we were using the VS code's extension LiveShare at the time Commits were made.
+ All commits have been uploaded by Wilson, but this is due to the fact that we were using the VS code's extension LiveShare at the time Commits were made.
+ LiveShare allows 2 or more users to edit code at the same.
 ## Commit History

 #### Initial Commit: